 All drill holes on the property are logged with a radiometric probe to measure the natural gamma radiation, from which an indirect estimate of uranium content can be made.
-Most of the U_3O_8 grade data (76%) used for the Phoenix mineral resource estimate are obtained from chemical assays of the rock.
+Most of the $U_3O_8$ grade data (76%) used for the Phoenix mineral resource estimate are obtained from chemical assays of the rock.
 The remainder of the data are derived from radiometric probe results, typically when poor drill core recovery prevents representative sampling for chemical assays.
-For the Gryphon mineral resource estimate, 100% of the U_3O_8 grade data are obtained from chemical assay of the rock.
+Core recovery at Gryphon is typically 100% and therefore radiometric equivalent $U_3O_8$ grades ("e $U_3O_8$ ") are seldom required as a substitute for chemical $U_3O_8$ assays.
+For the updated Gryphon mineral resource estimate, reported herein, 7.0% of the assay intervals relied on $eU_3O_8$ grades where core recovery was less than 80%.